 In the cases we were dealing with, Emotet was bundled with another strain of malware called Trickbot, which amplified the scope of the problem by using the server message block (SMB) protocol to spread laterally on the affected networks and rapidly infect other machines.
 To make matters even more interesting, the Emotet binary would rewrite itself to the host in instances where it detected mitigation efforts by local antivirus.
 So now we had a trojan worming its way around networks and rewriting itself when it sensed the presence of antivirus.
 What should we do to address it?

 Sometimes the simplest plans are the most effective.
 First, we built a new detector to identify the behaviors that we were seeing 100 percent of the time.
 This way, we wouldn’t have to keep digging into the telemetry data on our more broad detectors.
-After that, we worked with our incident response partner (who was hands-on in the infected environments) to take advantage of our new Exec product.
-In this instance, we used Exec to develop automated playbooks that worked the Carbon Black Live Response API to start banning the various binary hashes we were identifying.
+After that, we worked with our incident response partner (who was hands-on in the infected environments) to take advantage of our new Automate product.
+In this instance, we used Red Canary Automate to develop automated playbooks that worked the Carbon Black Live Response API to start banning the various binary hashes we were identifying.

 Having the ability to remotely ban bad hashes was very important because the customer had limited IT resources; unfortunately, it did little to alleviate the monotony that our detection engineers and analysts were experiencing in responding to infections on each individual endpoint.